theiagen/public_health_bioinformatics/docs/workflows/data_import/basespace_fetch.md

     #### Upload the metadata spreadsheet to the destination workspace in Terra.bio

-    1. In Terra, navigate to the “DATA” tab, click “IMPORT DATA” then “Upload TSV”
+    1. In Terra, navigate to the "DATA" tab, click "IMPORT DATA" then "Upload TSV"

         ![Step9](../../assets/basespace_fetch/step9.png){width="25%"}

-    2. Copy and paste the contents of the whole spreadsheet into the “TEXT IMPORT” tab and click “START IMPORT JOB”
+    2. Copy and paste the contents of the whole spreadsheet into the "TEXT IMPORT" tab and click "START IMPORT JOB"

         ![Step10](../../assets/basespace_fetch/step10.png){width="38%"}